Will The New York Times Paywall Be A Disaster?

-This video is from our Ignition conference that took place in December 2010.

-Andrew Ross Sorkin told us last December that he thinks the paywall for the New York Times will not lead to disaster.
+Andrew Ross Sorkin believes that the coming online paywall for the New York Times will not lead to disaster.

 Counter-point by Huffington Post CEO Eric Hippeau: “The history of newspaper paywalls is littered with disasters.”